Bollos de Canela, Cinnamon Rolls, My Best Recipe.

 Who doesn't love a cinnamon roll?
-Those gooey creations are one of the best things on earth in my opinion!
+Those gooey creations are one of the best things about fall and winter my opinion!
 Make a batch and your house will be smelling like cinnamon for days.
 Cinnamon rolls are perfect for the upcoming fall and holiday season.

-Bollos de canela are actually very Latin!
+Cinnamon rolls are also knows as bollos de canela in Spanish.
 With the predominant role that cinnamon plays in Latin cooking, see my post on Canela, there is no way cinnamon rolls couldn't be Latin!
 Bollos de canela can be eaten in the morning for breakfast or in the afternoon for a sweet snack.
 I usually serve them as a mid-day snack to my kids during the fall and winter when they starts to get cranky.
-Whenever and wherever you serve them, your bound to find that they fit in quite well with your household.

 - 4.5 cups of bread flour